saropa/saropa_dart_utils/code.of.conduct.md

 ### 2.8 Work-Life Balance and Managing Irregular Hours

-*(c)* 🏋️ Engage in activities that promote mental and physical well-being.
+*(a)* 🏋️ Engage in activities that promote mental and physical well-being.

-*(d)* ⏰ Be mindful of the impact of irregular hours on your work-life balance and health.
+*(b)* ⏰ Be mindful of the impact of irregular hours on your work-life balance and health.

-*(e)* 💤 Ensure adequate rest and maintain a consistent sleep schedule.
+*(c)* 💤 Ensure adequate rest and maintain a consistent sleep schedule.

 ### 2.9 Addressing Challenges and Leveraging Opportunities

-*(b)* 🤝 Stay connected with colleagues through virtual interactions to combat isolation.
+*(a)* 🤝 Stay connected with colleagues through virtual interactions to combat isolation.

-*(c)* 📊 Use planning and scheduling techniques to manage both work tasks and personal responsibilities.
+*(b)* 📊 Use planning and scheduling techniques to manage both work tasks and personal responsibilities.

-*(d)* 💡 Continuously improve your skills through online resources and training, focusing on both technical abilities and self-management to enhance project ownership.
+*(c)* 💡 Continuously improve your skills through online resources and training, focusing on both technical abilities and self-management to enhance project ownership.

 ### 2.10 Report Challenges and Progress